stehal/mtbocal/import.md

 into the global mtbo calendar.

 ## Creating an ical export file
-1. Export to ical fprmat using your calendars export function
+1. Export to ical format using your calendars export function
 1. Ensure the export file only contains MTBO races
 1. [Email the export file as an attachment](support.md).